Darrell Wayne Evans

 When Eddie Mathews became an Atlanta coach, he told Evans, "I was just like you when I first came up...I couldn't catch the ball and I couldn't throw either."
 Mathews spent untold hours helping Evans improve his fielding skills.
 Evans recently commented, "Eddie would hit hard liners and grounders to me at third then, as I got better, he would gradually move up the line and hit them even harder."
 Even today, Evans credits Mathews with making him into a solid third sacker.

 Evans was a member of the New York Yankees coaching staff in 1990.
 He was a coach for the 1995 Michigan Battle Cats and managed the independent Tyler WildCatters in 1997, the Wilmington Blue Rocks for the first half of the 1998 season, the Huntsville Stars in 1999 and the Aberdeen Arsenal in 2000.
-After a few years when he mainly coached in fantasy camps, he returned as manager of the Long Beach Armada in the Golden Baseball League from 2005 to 2007 and is currently the hitting coach of the Orange County Flyers in 2008.
+After a few years when he mainly coached in fantasy camps, he returned as manager of the Long Beach Armada in the Golden Baseball League from 2005 to 2007 and was the hitting coach of the Orange County Flyers in 2008.
 He became the manager of the new franchise, the Victoria Seals, in 2009, moving to take the reins of the St. George Roadrunners in 2010.